renan-peres/website/src/mfin/data-extraction-individual.md

 ---

-## Q1: Historical Returns for the Assets in the Client's Portfolio
+## Q1 (Part #1): What is the most recent 12 months, 24 months, 36 months return for each of the securities?

 ```js
 // Create the textarea that updates based on the selected query